 Whatever about the player, what on earth are Liverpool doing?
 Midfield cover is one thing, but spending £20 million on a luxury player that is willing to walk out on a five year contract before the ink is fully dry?

 Sunderland are no innocent party in this.
 For them, no matter what way they try to dress this up, the potential £20 million sale of Jordan Henderson is nothing but a dirty, ugly stain on their copy book.
 Sunderland will no doubt try to sell this as part of a rebuilding process, insisting the £20 million will go towards other players, but the problem is, why are they selling in the first place?
 Sunderland already has an open minded, generous owner (Ellis Short, one of the more successful American Premiere League owners) and a big wad of cash remaining from the Darren Bent sale.
-They don’t really
+They don’t really need the money.

 In terms of talent, how are they going to upgrade on a young, fit, healthy, regular in the England under-21 side?
 How do you possibly upgrade on that?
 You can dress it up any way you want, but selling off your best players (Bent/Henderson) is nothing short of selling out on your loyaly fans.